 Next, click on "View Scores" for the test date for which you want to view your ACT scores.
 You'll be taken to a screen on which you have to reenter your password (for security's sake):

 Once you enter your password again, you'll be taken to a page with your ACT results.
 For a more detailed explanation on how to get your scores, check out our step-by-step guide.

 Why Does It Take So Long to Get My ACT Score?

-ACT Results: Next Steps
+ACT Results: 2 Options for Next Steps

-Option 1: ACT Retake
+Option 1: Retake the ACT

-Option 2: Send Your Scores
+Option 2: Send Your ACT Scores to Colleges

 Also, check out our free guide on the 5 most important strategies you need to know to improve your ACT score by 4+ points.